 Like some of the more familiar hybrids, the Volt is always trying to help its driver achieve better battery performance, better overall efficiency and better fuel mileage through various graphics in the instrument panel.
 There's a tutorial on how to use these tools, and it's very easy to stay on top of all the information by scrolling through the menus as you drive, trying to keep the battery-stack icon as tall as possible.

 Through the first two days of a recent test, we drove the Volt 176 miles, recharging for short periods during some stops (but not fully), and not being particularly conservative with our driving style, except to avoid blasting heat, seat heaters or stereo, or charging portable devices (all notable battery drains).
-And over those 176 miles, we used 1.7 gallons of gasoline generating electricity when the battery depleted.
-Translation: 103.5 mpg.
-The government gas-only mpg ratings of 35 city, 40 highway, are based on the assumption that the Volt is never plugged into an outlet to charge the batteries.
+Over those 176 miles, we used just 1.7 gallons of gasoline.
+According to our calculations, that gave us a 103.5 mpg equivalent (MPGe), even though the EPA rates the 2013 Chevrolet Volt at 98 MPGe.

-One of our stints in the Volt came late fall in the Midwest, with changeable but generally colder temps, and we noticed that there is a temperature parameter in how the car calculates range on a full charge.
-The most mileage the range predictor showed was 35 miles, on mornings when the temperature was above 40 degrees.
-On other occasions, with the temperature below freezing, it showed as little as 30 miles of predicted range.
+Although we were able to beat estimates for both MPGe and all-electric range during those test drives, results vary according to driving style, temperature, and other factors.
+One of our stints in the Volt came late fall in the Midwest, and we noticed the Volt's EV range prediction was only 35 miles on a full charge on mornings when the temperature was above 40 degrees.
+When the temperature was below freezing, it showed as little as 30 miles of predicted range.

-One problem with the Volt you may have, if you can call it a problem, is that you may not burn much gas in everyday driving.
-Gasoline goes bad and can degrade within a couple of months.
-Liquid fuel stabilizers are used by owners of classic cars to handle this, but we haven't checked to see whether they are compatible with the Volt.
-In any case, the Volt has a system that senses when condensation has gotten into the fuel and tells the driver to go out for a drive to burn some gas.
+If you drive less than 30 miles a day, you may never have to fill the Volt up with gas.
+One thing drivers should be aware of is that gasoline goes bad and can degrade within a couple of months.
+Owners of classic cars add liquid fuel stabilizers to address this problem, but we haven't checked to see whether they are compatible with the Volt.
+But not to worry; the Volt has a system that senses when condensation has gotten into the fuel and tells the driver to go out for a drive to burn some gas.